-Download 446 (and counting) free user-contributed AppleScripts for Apple's iTunes that will help make managing your digital music collection easier and more fun!
+Download hundreds (456 and counting) of AppleScripts for Apple's iTunes that will help make managing your digital music collection easier and more fun!

 AppleScript is a simple Macintosh-only programming language that can control and automate actions on your Mac.
 AppleScript is already available on your computer as part of the Mac OS and many popular applications can be automated using AppleScript scripts.
 Scripts written for iTunes can manage files and track information, create playlists, interact with other applications, perform innovative tasks, and handle many kinds of chores which otherwise would be repetitive, laborious, and/or time-consuming.